Stebin-17/DATAZOIDS/README.md

 4. Scores.java - This is the file where the students score on the test is displayed.
 It also has the return option where the students can go back and re attempt the question.

 **WORK-FLOW**

-CLICK on the login.java file in the src/quiz/application folder.
+Click on the login.java file in the src/quiz/application folder.
 The demo of the working of the app is given in the link below: